 By Jacqueline Sirota

-Jacqueline Sirota, President/CEO of Jacqueline Sirota Learning x Technology Solutions, Inc., is a learning consultant who can provide solutions for your company’s learning initiatives.
-She offers relevant, content-rich learning solutions to help your customers, employees, and business partners "get up to speed" quickly with your products or services.
+Jacqueline Sirota, president/CEO of Jacqueline Sirota Learning x Technology Solutions, Inc., is a learning consultant who can help assess organization learning needs and develop and deliver customized learning programs.
 Learn more at www.jacquelinesirota.com.